 RUN out to get this book!
 The reader keeps interrupting the narrator who is trying to tell the story of a big bunny who no, doesn’t live on a ginormous floating carrot!
 He lives on a round planet where he eats lots of carrots.
 There’s more –trucker penguins and giraffes and a scary ending that requires you to pay close attention to the illustration!

 A Hungry Lion or Dwindling Assortment of Animals written and illustrated by Lucy Ruth Cummins

 This book tricked me — and it will trick your kids too.
-First we meet a hungry lion and an assortment of animals, who all being to disappear one by one.
+First, we meet a hungry lion and an assortment of animals, who all begin to disappear one by one.
 We think maybe the lion is eating them.
-(Eew!)
+(Eeew!)
 But, I won’t ruin the surprise by telling you the plot.
 Darkly hilarious!

 ALSO READ: all picture book reviews and recommendations

 You Might Also Like: